top of page

 After the empire's fall, corsos continued to thrive in Italy where they found work as farm dogs, hunters, and protectors of family and property.
 Their powerful build, courage, and even temperament made them ideally suited to these roles.

-While the breed's numbers dwindled in the mid-20th century, dedicated breeders passionate about preserving this noble breed brought it back from the brink of extinction.
 Today, the cane corso is enjoying a resurgence in popularity around the world as more people discover the intelligence, trainability, and steadfast devotion that are the hallmarks of this impressive breed with its long and distinguished history.

 Physical Characteristics